aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 A key advantage of the Amazon Nova model family is its [industry-leading price-performance ratio](https://aws.amazon.com/blogs/aws/introducing-amazon-nova-frontier-intelligence-and-industry-leading-price-performance/).
 Compared to other enterprise-grade AI models, Amazon Nova offers comparable or superior capabilities at a more competitive price point.
 This cost-effectiveness, combined with its versatility and performance, makes Amazon Nova an attractive choice for businesses looking to implement advanced AI solutions.

-In this post, we use the [multi-agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-multi-agent-collaboration.html) feature of Amazon Bedrock to demonstrate a powerful and innovative approach to [AWS cost management]().
+In this guidance, we use the [multi-agent](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-multi-agent-collaboration.html) feature of Amazon Bedrock to demonstrate a powerful and innovative approach to [AWS cost management]().
 By using the advanced capabilities of Amazon Nova FMs, we've developed a solution that showcases how AI-driven agents can revolutionize the way organizations analyze, optimize, and manage their AWS costs.

-## Solution overview
+## Guidance overview

-Our innovative AWS cost management solution uses the power of AI and multi-agent collaboration to provide comprehensive cost analysis and optimization recommendations.
+Our innovative AWS cost management guidance uses the power of AI and multi-agent collaboration to provide comprehensive cost analysis and optimization recommendations.
 The core of the system is built around three key components:

 * FinOps supervisor agent – Acts as the central coordinator, managing user queries and orchestrating the activities of specialized subordinate agents
 * Cost analysis agent – Uses [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to gather and analyze cost data for specified time ranges
 * Cost optimization agent – Uses the [AWS Trusted Advisor Cost Optimization Pillar](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/) to provide actionable cost-saving recommendations

-The solution integrates the multi-agent collaboration capabilities of Amazon Bedrock with Amazon Nova to create an intelligent, interactive, cost management AI assistant.
+The guidance integrates the multi-agent collaboration capabilities of Amazon Bedrock with Amazon Nova to create an intelligent, interactive, cost management AI assistant.
 This integration enables seamless communication between specialized agents, each focusing on different aspects of AWS cost management.
-Key features of the solution include:
+Key features of the guidance include:

 * User authentication through [Amazon Cognito](https://aws.amazon.com/cognito/) with [role-based access control](https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html)
 * Frontend application hosted on [AWS Amplify](https://aws.amazon.com/amplify/)